Preview book 1, beginning

 That’s where he found Alice Adler.

-He couldn’t help a little smile, but then he stopped in the doorway, hesitating.
+He couldn’t help a little smile, but then he stopped just past the door, hesitating.

 The room was nearly empty, just a few stools and fewer guests.
 The walls were grey, and the bar was the only source of light.
 Alice Adler was sitting at the counter, lost in thoughts, a cocktail in front of her.
-No one else was nearby, except a young barkeeper at the back of the bar, who was working his phone.
+No one else was nearby, except a young barkeeper at the back of the bar.
+He was working his phone.

 Jack still hesitated.